Aliaksandra94/OnlineShop/README.md

 ***

+Application security (access to resources, some operations) is configured via Spring Security.
+The rights with access to the resource are listed under the method. Ыecurity schemes used by the API are not defined (if you try to access a resource for which there are no rights you'll get the following error:

+error "status": 500,

+"error": "Internal Server Error",

+"trace": "java.lang.NullPointerException )
+***

 Technology Stack:

 Java 8+

-Spring (Spring Boot, Spring MVC, Spring Data, Spring Security)
+Spring (Spring Boot, Spring MVC, Spring Data, Spring Security(application security (as access to resources, some operations))

 H2(inMemoryDB)